 Normal vs. Fashion body

 There are numerous differences between the normal female figure and the figure you use for fashion illustrations.
-How to draw the fashion body?
-It is not enough to observe the real life figure, but also you have to know how to change what you see.
-In this tutorial you will explore the differences body part by body part and see them as no book shows it to you.
+How to draw a fashion figure?
+It is not enough to observe the real-life figure, but also you have to know how to change what you see.
+In this tutorial, we will compare the differences between the real-life body and the idealized fashion version of it.
+We weel see the differences between the two body part by body part.

 Step 1: Different face types

-So many shapes of face: diamond, oblong, round, squeare, heart and oval .
+So many shapes of theface: diamond, oblong, round, square, heart and oval.

 Step 2: Normal or fashion neck